Alumni Spotlight: December 2025

 Cameron made lifelong friends at RMU—and even met the other half of his Colonial Couple right on campus.

-“I just think the biggest thing is that for students that are recent grads, whatever the major may be, just to maintain those relationships… Because you don't know how valuable they will be down the road.
-Even at RMU, I met my girlfriend in the RMU accounting program… It’s a very great place to be and have those relationships…”
+The biggest thing for students who are recent grads, whatever their major may be, is to maintain those relationships they develop while at RMU… Because you never know how valuable they will be down the road…

 Cameron says he’s proud to be an RMU alumnus.